 I run the company, with the help of 5 part-time contractors.

-We have 3 revenue streams:1) Physical retail distribution into mass merchants like Costco and Barnes & Noble.
+We have 3 revenue streams: 1) Physical retail distribution into mass merchants like Costco and Barnes & Noble.
 We have licensed certain titles to a Publisher, who manufactures these retail products in exchange for back-end royalties; 2) Digital distribution network of audio downloads in the form of MP3 audios.
-We currently have our products in catalogs representing 85% of all spoken-word online retailers in North America, including distribution in the UK, Germany, Japan and Australia; 3) Direct to consumer website operated at www.MadeForSuccess.net, where consumers can subscribe to receive 4 audios/month for a $20 monthly subscription
+We currently have our products in catalogs representing 85% of all spoken-word online retailers in North America, including distribution in the UK, Germany, Japan and Australia; 3) Our direct-to-consumer website where consumers can subscribe to receive 4 audios/month for a $20 monthly subscription

 Working from home has given me the flexibility to write a book and start a consulting practice, helping companies build profitable ecommerce websites.
-The book is called "Conversion Marketing" and is about how to convert website Visitors into Buyers.
-The website for the book is www.ConversionMarketingBook.com.
+The book is called "Conversion Marketing" and is about how to convert website visitors into buyers.

 Wow.
 You've been busy.
 So, why did you decide to be an entrepreneur instead of just looking for another job?